Maxel89/mobileapp-programming-networking/README.md

 ```

-The JSON object is then past to the onPostExecute function in the JsonTask class
+The JSON object is then past to the onPostExecute function in the JsonTask class to parse this to the java class Mountain
+by dividing the JSONArray into strings and ints.

 ```
                 JSONArray jsonArray = (JSONArray) new JSONTokener(json).nextValue();